-The above line was something I read, which resonates with my idea of ahimsa and which I also thought was kinda funny and light-hearted.
-I believe that coming from a place of kindness in my words and actions makes me and my environment more peaceful, and it is something I constantly remind myself of because the person I am the most violent towards is myself most of the time.
+The above line was something I read, which resonates with my idea of ahimsa, and which I also thought was kinda funny and light-hearted.
+I believe that coming from a place of kindness in my words and actions makes me, and my environment, more peaceful.
+It is something I constantly remind myself of because the person I am the most unkind towards is myself, most of the time.
 Something, I have come to realise, we all do.
 So to be kind to myself first is to be kind to everyone.
-I have had the experience that kindness can be taken advantage of by some people which is when the take no shit part comes into play.
+I have had the experience that kindness can be taken advantage of by some people, which is when the take no shit part comes into play.
 I may come in peace and love, but I also do not have to allow behaviours, words or actions into my life which do not support my truth.

 The Deeper Meaning of Ahimsa According to Swami Kriyananda